Ben Marshall (footballer): Wolverhampton Wanderers

 On 31 January 2017 Marshall signed for fellow Championship side Wolverhampton Wanderers on a three-and-a-half-year deal for an undisclosed fee, reported to be around £1.2m.
 Marshall was reunited with his former manager Paul Lambert, who had managed him at Blackburn during the 2015–16 season.

 Marshall's Wolves debut came on 4 February 2017 in a 2–1 loss against Burton Albion at the Pirelli Stadium, coming off the bench for Andreas Weimann in the 80th minute.
 Marshall was revealed to have been assigned the shirt number 64.
 Marshall made his first start and home debut for the club in a 1–0 home defeat by Wigan Athletic.
 His first Wolves goal came on 4 March 2017 at Reading in a 2–1 loss.
 On 17 April 2017, Marshall provided the assist for Nouha Dicko in a 1–0 away win at Leeds United that mathematically secured Wolves' Championship status.

 Millwall (loan)

 On 31 January 2018, Marshall joined fellow Championship side Millwall on loan until the end of the 2017–18 season.
 He scored his first goal for Millwall in a 1–0 win at Burton Albion on 24 February 2018.

 Norwich City

 Marshall signed for Championship club Norwich City on 30 June 2018 on a four-year contract for an undisclosed fee.
 He left Norwich on 27 July 2019, after his contract was cancelled by mutual consent.

 Stoneclough

 In October 2019, Marshall signed for West Lancashire Division One side Stoneclough in a bid to help the 12th tier side push for promotion.
 Stoneclough did not reveal the signing until 19 January 2020 when they announced on Twitter that he had joined the club.
 In the summer of 2020, Marshall signed a new contract with Stoneclough for one further season.

+Abbey Hulton United

+On 27th July 2026, Marshall signed for Midland Premier League club Abbey Hulton United.